 William R. Evans, Jr., Gardener, joined the staff in 1989.
 Prior to that he worked at Chessick's Wholesale Greenhouses propagating poinsettias, and Wolff's Farmer's Market in plant sales, orchard pruning and harvesting.

-Adam Glas, Gardener, joined the staff in 2012.
+Adam Glas, Gardener Supervisor, joined the staff in 2012.
 Before that, he worked as Nursery Manager at Terrain (at Styer’s) Nursery in Glen Mills.
 He was accepted into the Longwood Gardens Professional Gardener (PG) Training Program, completing that program in 2006.
 He currently serves as president for the PG Alumni Association and vice president of the board of managers at Chenoa Manor.
 He studied Horticulture and Landscape Design at University of Wisconsin River Falls.

 Jeff Jabco, Director of Grounds and Coordinator of Horticulture, has been on staff since 1990.
 Before coming to Swarthmore, he worked for Penn State University Cooperative Extension as a horticulture agent in southeastern Pennsylvania; he also owned and operated a garden design and vegetable production business.
 He is a graduate of Penn State University and has a Master's degree from North Carolina State University in Horticulture/Plant Breeding and Plant Pathology.